The Importance of Prepping Before Painting for Long-Lasting Results

 Sanding: A Key Step for Proper Paint Adhesion

-- Lightly sand glossy surfaces like trim, cabinets and doors before painting.
-Wipe away dust with a tack cloth.
+• Lightly sand glossy surfaces like trim, cabinets, and doors before painting, then wipe clean with a tack cloth.

 Priming: Prime Bare Surfaces for Best Results